aipowerorg/aipowerorg.github.io/docs/intro/features.md

     - Custom Mode
     - Integration with DALL-E, Pexels and Pixabay images
     - Integration with Yoast, Math Rank, and All in One SEO
+- **SEO Optimizer**
+    - Generate high-quality meta descriptions
+    - WooCommerce integration
+    - Yoast, Math Rank, and All in One SEO integration
+    - Shorten URL
+    - Generate Title from Keywords
+    - Enforce Focus Keyword in URL
+    - Use Sentiment in Title
+    - Use Power Word in Title
 - **Auto Content Writer (AutoGPT)**
     - Bulk Editor
     - CSV Support